code-at-the-edge/curriculum-materials/README-RPI.md

 1. In your SSH session, run `passwd` and change your login password.
 It is very important to choose a strong password so others cannot remotely access your Raspberry Pi.

+1. Make sure you enable the camera and expand the filesystem using the Raspberry Pi configuration: `sudo raspi-config`.

 1. Run the **Code at the Edge** install script, then let the installation complete:

     ```